Heinrich Kramer

-Heinrich Kramer (c.
-1430–1505, aged 74–75), also known under the Latinized name Henricus Institoris, (Note: Institoris is the genitive form of Latin institor and means "[son] of the shopkeeper", translating German Kramer.) was a German churchman and inquisitor.
+Heinrich Kramer (/de/; c.
+1430 – 1505), also known under the Latinized name Henricus Institoris, (Note: Institoris is the genitive form of Latin institor and means "[son] of the shopkeeper", translating German Kramer.) was a German Dominican friar and inquisitor.
 With his widely distributed book Malleus Maleficarum (1487), which describes witchcraft and endorses detailed processes for the extermination of witches, he was instrumental in establishing the period of witch trials in the early modern period.
-Professor Malcolm Gaskill has described Kramer as a "superstitious psychopath."

 Life

-Born in Schlettstadt, now Sélestat, Alsace, he joined the Dominican Order at an early age and while still a young man was appointed Prior of the Dominican house of his native town.
+Born in Schlettstadt, Holy Roman Empire (now Sélestat, France), he joined the Dominican Order at an early age and while still a young man was appointed Prior of the Dominican house of his native town.

 At some date before 1474 he was appointed Inquisitor for the Tyrol, Salzburg, Bohemia and Moravia.
 His eloquence in the pulpit and tireless activity received recognition at Rome and he was the right-hand man of the Archbishop of Salzburg.

 The papal bull Summis desiderantes which Pope Innocent VIII published in 1484 acknowledges the existence of witches and explicitly empowers the inquisition to prosecute witches and sorcerers.
 The bull aimed to reaffirm the jurisdiction of Kramer, who was denied authority as an inquisitor in Germany.

 One year later, he went to Innsbruck as the head of an inquisitorial commission with the stated intention of "bringing witches to justice".
-Despite being granted episcopal jurisdiction to conduct trials by Georg Golser, bishop of Brixen, the latter eventually acquired a distaste for Kramer's alleged scandals.

-This most likely referred to the whole interrogation of Helena Scheuberin in Innsbruck and six other citizens accused of witchcraft.
+Despite being granted episcopal jurisdiction to conduct trials by Georg Golser, bishop of Brixen, the latter eventually acquired a distaste for Kramer's alleged scandals, most likely in reference to the interrogation of Helena Scheuberin in Innsbruck and six other citizens accused of witchcraft.
 Helena herself, married to a prosperous burgher named Sebastian, was described as an "aggressive, independent woman who was not afraid to speak her mind".
 Right after Kramer had arrived in the city, she had passed him in the street, spat and cursed him publicly: "Fie on you, you bad monk, may the falling evil take you".
 Later, it was discovered she was not attending Kramer's sermons and encouraged others to do likewise, all of which were brought against her as charges for the crime of witchcraft.
 Helena even disrupted one of his sermons "by loudly proclaiming that she believed Institor to be an evil man in league with the devil".